JKirchartz/jkirchartz.github.com/_drafts/glitchy_3bit_dither.md

     }

 Here, a bitwise NOT (`~`) inverts the bits, and OR `|` applies a mask to keep the alpha channel at 100%.
+You may also notice that I'm using the `imageData.data.buffer` to make a 32-bit view of the 8-bit data, this means that you don't have to set the data back into the array, because it passes through to the original variable naturally.

-While all the above is true for most computers, some larger unix machines and :w
+While all the above is true for most PC's and Macs which store data in Little [Endian][19], some other machines may use Big Endian notations, which would reverse the order of the data from RGBA to ABGR.

 [1] http://jkirchartz.com/Glitchy3bitDither/